briankintz/briankintz/cv.md

 # Brian Kintz

-### Senior Cloud Solutions Architect @ TEQWERK GmbH
+### Senior Cloud & AI Solutions Architect @ TEQWERK GmbH

 ## Profile

-Seasoned cloud architect with over 6 years of experience in planning and managing medium to enterprise scale cloud deployments, supported by a 15+ year diverse background in DevOps and software engineering.
-Senior-level consultant for Azure and Google Cloud, well-versed in guiding dynamic projects though stategic, implementation and optimization phases with an eye for detail and sustainable design.
+Seasoned cloud architect with over 8 years of experience in planning and managing medium to enterprise scale cloud deployments, supported by a 15+ year diverse background in DevOps and software engineering.
+Senior-level consultant for Azure and Google Clouds as well as AI-native software eingineering, well-versed in guiding dynamic projects though stategic, implementation and optimization phases with an eye for detail and sustainable design.

 Strong communicator who excels at bridging the gaps between stakeholders/management and dev/ops teams.
 Secondary 15+ years in web and operations/automation software development in both developer and lead/management roles.

 ## Experience